stoykostanchev/catsnpoints/README.md

 An app allowing the users to score themselves on categories and scales they create

+To see the frontend in action [click here](https://stoykostanchev.github.io/catsnpoints/frontend/).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development.